 How Do I Get Through The Toughest Of Child Development Stages, The Terrible Twos?
 How Do I Stop My Child From Biting?

 After staying two hours late at work, Leah is frantically trying to make it to her daughter’s daycare.
 With the continuous growling of her stomach as a constant reminder she thinks about what she can make or pick up for dinner before her eight year old son’s soccer practice.
 She finally makes it to her daughter’s daycare, racing through the door and apologizing for her tardiness.
 She rushes to her daughter’s room eagerly awaiting her hug.
 Stopped by her daughter’s teacher at the door, Leah begins to hear the bad news.
-Her daughter has bitten another child and this is the third...
+Her daughter has bitten another...
 (Read More ...)

 What Is The Best Way Of Handling Temper Tantrums At Bedtime That Are Caused By Toddler Separation Anxiety?